Gemmato’s doubts about vaccines. Pd and Third Pole: ‘He resigns’ – Health-breakinglatest.news-Breaking Latest News

 The political controversy arises after the statements of the Undersecretary of Health, Marcello Gemmato, on the effectiveness of vaccines on Covid.
-The Democratic Party, with the secretary Enrico Lettacalls for his resignation and hopes that Prime Minister Giorgia Meloni will distance himself.
+The Democratic Party, with the secretary Enrico Lettaand the Third Pole, across Carlo Calenda, ask for his resignation.
+Much of the opposition arises and hopes that Prime Minister Giorgia Meloni will distance himself.

 Gemmato: ‘Without vaccines it would have been worse?
 There is no proof ‘